Summer School 2019: Innovation Game

-EIT Health invites you to face real health challenges with serious game design – beyond pure entertainment.
+Uppsala University and EIT Health invite you to face real health challenges with serious game design – beyond pure entertainment.
 Together we can promote changes and improvement in health care, education and behavior.
+Welcome to Visby and Campus Gotland this summer!

 This three-week course will discuss innovative processes as a tool to improve health care services and enhance self-management of health.
 The course will introduce methods and terminology of innovation and entrepreneurship and how innovative thinking can be applied to understand a problem, generate an idea, outline a goal and find a creative solution of value for the end-user.